aletheaaa/goodBooks/README.md

 ## Project Setup
 Before running the web-app, install the needed dependencies by running:
-- ` python -m pip install Flask `
-- ` python -m pip install Flask-Session `
-- ` python -m pip install requests `
+- ` python -m pip install -r requirements.txt`

 Thereafter, run `flask run` to start the app.
 The tester account is "elo@gmail.com".
 The password is "123@s".